sima-reizel/BooksManager/README.md

 2. run npm install
 3. run node server.js
 4. You will get:
-Server is listening on http://localhost:4000
+ - Server is listening on http://localhost:4000
-Connected to MongoDB
+ - Connected to MongoDB
-collection books is created
+ - collection books is created
-collection authors is created
+ - collection authors is created

 ## client
-1.Enter in the command line to client
+1. Enter in the command line to client
-2.run npm install
+2. run npm install
-3.run npm start
+3. run npm start

 At fisrt you will see an empty page it will be filled only after you will add books in the AddBook tab.
 Before you add bookes you must have Authors in your author table.